cloudfoundry-attic/v3-cli-plugin/README.md

 #####Syntax: cf v3-push APPNAME /path/to/app.zip
 Pushes, maps a route, and starts the zipped app as a V3 app and associated V3 processes.
 Currently tries to push to the default domain of your currently targeted Cloud Foundry.

+#####Syntax: cf v3-push APPNAME --docker-image "path/to/docker/image"
+Pushes, maps a route, and starts the provided docker image as a V3 app and associated V3 processes.
+Currently tries to push to the default domain of your currently targeted Cloud Foundry.

 ####v3-delete
 #####Syntax: cf v3-delete APPNAME
 Deletes the specified V3 app